 - Ad completion: average completion rate of ads at 98%

-- Measurable results: video completion rate; impressions by platform, device, date or day of the week, conversions, customer journey
+- Measurable results: video completion rate and impressions by date or day of the week, conversions.

 - Connecting with right fit audiences: Gen Z and millennial audiences are more likely to use CTV vs. linear TV.

-- Budget: while CTV ads are more costly than traditional linear TV costs, the allowance of being able to reach your target audience versus a broad approach will eliminate ads that don’t have a high return on investment
+- Budget: while CTV ads have high CPMs, the allowance of being able to reach your target audience compliantly versus a broad spray and pray approach on linear TV can result in a higher ROI.

 Running compliant video ads for cannabis